expectocode/telegram-export/README.md

 # Usage

 First, copy config.ini.example to config.ini and edit some values.
-To write your whitelist, you may want to refer to the output of `./telegram-export --list-dialogs` to get dialog IDs.
+To write your whitelist, you may want to refer to the output of `./telegram-export --list-dialogs` to get dialog IDs or `./telegram-export --search <query>` to filter the results.
 Then run `./telegram-export` and allow it to dump data.

 # telegram-export vs telegram-history-dump